-Home Exercise 2 - Deadline: 31st of March 2006 at 12:15 (strict deadline!)
+Home Exercise 2 - Deadline: 26th of March 2007 at 12:15 (strict deadline!)

-Please return your answer to the exercise before the deadline by e-mail to Heikki.Tauriainen@tkk.fi (include the course code T-79.4301 in the subject).
-Include in your answer: your name, student id, e-mail address, short answers to the exercise questions (plain ASCII text, PDF, or PostScript accepted).
-Return also the requested Promela models as additional e-mail attachments, clearly indicating at the beginning of each file (using Promela comments) the number of the question to which the file gives the answer.
-(We also accept ".tar", ".tar.gz", ".tar.bz2", or ".zip" archives if that is more convenient for you.)
+Please return your answer to the exercise before the deadline by email to: t794301-spring07@tcs.tkk.fi.
+Include in your answer: Your name, student number, email address, short answers to the exercise questions (ASCII, PDF, or PostScript accepted).
+Return also any Promela models you have created as additional email attachments, clearly indicating (using Promela comments) the number of the question to which the file gives the answer.
+(We also accept ".tar", ".tar.bz2", and ".tar.gz" archives if that is more convenient for you.)

 The home exercises are personal, no group work allowed!
 There are three rounds of home exercises of 10 points each.
-To pass the course, you need to earn $\geq 15$ points (out of a maximum of 30) from the three exercises.
-A score of $\geq 24$ points raises a passing exam grade ( $\geq 1$ ) by 1 (no effect to exam grades 0 or 5).
+To pass the home exercises ≥ 15 points are needed and ≥ 24 points gives a +1 to the exam grade (no effect to exam grades 0 or 5).

 1. We are designing a communication protocol with a unidirectional ring topology and want to model the initial design with Promela.
-The system consists of three nodes numbered 0, 1 and 2, and denoted node(0), node(1), and node(2), respectively.
+The system consists of three nodes numbered 0, 1, and 2 and denoted node(0), node(1), and node(2), respectively.

 The only means of communication in the system between nodes is provided by a unidirectional ring of message channels.
-The node i can directly send messages only to its following neighbour node i+1 (modulo 3).
-Thus the node node(i) will send messages to a message channel in\chan[(i+1) % 3] which are read by the node node((i+1) % 3).
+The node i can only directly send messages to its following neighbour node i + 1 (modulo 3).
+Thus the node node(i) can thus send messages to a message channel in_chan[(i+1)% 3] which are read by node node((i+1)% 3).
 All channels have a capacity of 1 message, and the send mechanism is such that sending to a full channel will block inside the sender procedure and prohibit the sending node from proceeding.
 In addition, there is no direct capability to check whether a send would block as this is not implemented in the underlying hardware system.

-Each node has a sending user attached to it which wishes to send messages consisting of two fields: (data,to\node), where data denotes that the packet to be sent is a data packet destined to the receiving user attached to the node to\node.
-The actual data sent is abstracted away in the Promela model of the protocol.
-The nodes must now relay packets to other nodes in order to implement a usable data transmission path between all the sending and receiving users attached to the nodes.
+Each node has a sending user attached to it which wants to send messages consisting of two fields: (data, to_node), where data denotes that the packet to be sent is a data packet destined to the receiving user attached to node to_node.
+The actual data sent is abstracted away from the Promela model of the protocol.
+The nodes must now relay packets to other nodes in order to implement a usable data transport between all the sending and receiving users attached to the nodes.

 First create a Promela model of a ring protocol containing no flowcontrol mechanism to avoid deadlocking of the system due to all the message channels being full.

 Find the deadlock of your system using Spin and give a log of the verification run.
-Please return also the final Promela model in your answer.
+Please return your final Promela model.
 (4 p.)

 2. In the second phase we add a distributed flow-control mechanism to the protocol working as follows.
-A new protocol message (hole,0) called a hole is added to the system and initially the message channels are initialized with two holes (see Promela code of the init proctype below).
+A new protocol message (hole,0) called a hole is added to the system and initially the message channels are initialized with 2 holes (see Promela code of the init proctype below).
 They are used to count the amount of free capacity available in the three channels in a distributed fashion.